 This section summarizes the internal and external dependencies in Pastel.

-The dependencies between Pastel’s sub-libraries form an acyclic directed graph.
+The dependencies between Pastel’s sub-libraries and external libraries form an acyclic directed graph.
 Because of this, Pastel can be used either in its entirety or only as a subset if some functionality is not required.
-The following (transitively reduced) graph summarizes the internal dependencies, as well as external dependencies.
+The following dependencies capture the transitively-reduced dependency-graph between the libraries.

 Some, but not all, of the sub-libraries of Pastel are dependent on external libraries which must be installed in order to compile and link them.
 These external libraries are listed here.
 The detailed dependency relations are visualized in the graph above.
 The version number that follows the library name is the one that the current version of Pastel was used to develop against.
 This is useful to know in case a later version breaks backward compatibility.